jcraane/gpt-mentor-plugin/docs/improvements.md

 - Add option to remove chat messages (single thread) (from bottom to top)
 - Use proper localization
 - Use standard rename shortcut
+- Add error handling when tokens is too large

 ## Resolve issues before release